Skip to Main Content

 Factory floor dark5

-What kinds of problems can digital twins solve?
+What kinds of problems can digital twin technology solve?

 Digital twins are powerful instruments; as such, they’re not the right solution in every scenario, as we hinted at above.
 They tend to work well for systems that have the following characteristics: